ERICK-ZABALA/BUILDING-A-TROUBLESHOOTING-ASSISTANT/Readme/SCRIPT_ASSISTANT.md

-# TEST

 # ASSITANT ONBOX WITH PYTHON

-+The first step is running conectivity with your Nexus 9000 and environment development on linux developing this file in python.
++ The first step is running conectivity with your Nexus 9000 and environment development on linux developing this file in python.

 ```python
 """